jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 Sources of information:

 * [IQ opengenus - array problems](https://iq.opengenus.org/list-of-array-problems/)
 * Dynamic array means we double the size of the array when the size and the number of elements in the arrays are equals.
-So resize needs to create a temp array and then copy existing content to the tem array (with double size) and then return the temp array.
+So resize needs to create a temp array and then copy existing content to the temp array (with double size) and then return the temp array.
-*

 To represent a dynamic array that can extend at less memory footprint, is to use the Hash Arrays Tree, which is a 2 dimension arrays with 2^x elements in each dimensions.